 Ultimately, it is possible to survive the loss of your marriage while maintaining a successful business, but don’t think it will be easy.

 The court cannot require you remain in business together, so this must be done by mutual agreement.
-Consult an attorney for advice throughout the process.
+Consult a Denver divorce lawyer for advice throughout the process.